 Marisol, cancer survivor: “I was in a daze a lot of the time.
 Just dealing with the possibility of my own death was a lot, so I relied on friends to give people updates and concentrated on my immediate family.”

 Judith, caregiver: “I wish I had been more open with my children instead of trying to protect them.
 I think I could have prevented some of the acting out behaviors that I saw.
 I think they needed to be more involved to help both themselves and me.”

 Children and teens need to understand and be involved to the degree they can, based on their age and coping skills.
 Talking with them about cancer is very important.
-Children have the chance to learn that their families are there for support, and they can count on their families to be honest with them.
+Children need to know that their families are there for support, and they can count on their families to be honest with them.
 Children should be encouraged to talk about their feelings.
 Some parents who tried to spare their children from knowing the truth later regretted not discussing things more openly during the course of the illness.